 Introduction

 Cert-manager is a Kubernetes third-party plugin that aids in the generation and administration of TLS certificates.
 Cert-manager can automate the creation and renewal of certificates for a wide range of use cases.
 As an issuer, Cert-manager also supports HashiCorp Vault.
-There are additional issuers, however we will solely examine HashiCorp Vault in this knowledge piece.
+This document will focus on the use of HashiCorp Vault as an Issuer.

 Scope

-This article explains how to generate the Intermediate CA certificate in Kubernetes using the vault as the cert manager, in response to a handful of customer requests.
+This article explains how to generate the Intermediate CA certificate in Kubernetes using the vault in Cert-Manager

 Pre-requisite